 [Moderator] Above tentative agreement is based on majority view.

 [Moderator] Pre requested, we can clarify on option 1, i.e., NZP-IMR in 1st CSI report can be configured as either CMR in 2nd CSI report or NZP-IMR in 2nd CSI report.
 In both situations, CMRs in 1st and 2nd CSI reports shall be QCL-ed, otherwise long measurement requirement is expect.
 Therefore, Option 1 contains the 1st sub-bullet in Option 2.
 With this clarification, MTK is asked to check the possibility to compromise the above tentative agreement based on majority view.

+[MTK] To confirm our understanding that if the CMRs in 2 CSI reports are SSBs, then it implies they are the same SSB (with the same SSB index)?
+If that is the correct understanding, the suggested agreement is fine for us.

+[Moderator2] To MTK, yes your understanding is correct.

 NZP-IMR: “repetition = on”: